-Optimizing images before uploading them to your website can significantly improve your website’s loading time and speed and ranking.
+Optimizing images before uploading them to your website can significantly improve your website’s loading time, speed, and ranking.
 Unfortunately, many businesses upload unoptimized images to their sites, resulting in a poor user experience.
 This article will show you the proper way to optimize your website images.
 What is image optimization?
 Image optimization is the process of delivering images in the correct size, format, resolution, and dimension without compromising their quality.
 The goal is to improve the loading speed of websites to give visitors a better browsing experience.
 How to optimize website images Here are helpful tips for optimizing the images on your website.
-1. Choose the correct file formatDigital images come in various formats, but the three most commonly used types for websites are: JPEGs – JPEGs are the most widely used format for website images because they have an enormous color palette that’s ideal for showing off images with complex patterns, gradients, shadows, and colors.PNGs – PNGs support a wider range of colors compared to JPEGS, making them ideal for images with more complex designs.
-PNGs are also the only format that can support transparent backgrounds perfect for logos and vector images.
-The only drawback is that PNG files are larger than JPEGs, which can make page loading times longer.GIFs – GIFs are hugely popular as animated memes on social media sites but are hardly used for static images on most ...
+1. Choose the correct file formatDigital images come in various formats, but the three most commonly used types for websites are: 2.
+Name your images properlyIt’s important to use relevant keywords when naming your website images because search engines like Google crawl the text on your website and image file names.
+Using keyword-rich and descriptive image file names will allow search engines to provide more accurate results to customers looking for a particular product or service.
+For example, if your website sells used cars, naming an image Red-Ford-Mustang-LX-2012.jpg will get more search results than a generic file name like used-car.jpg or DCIMIMAGE001.jpg.
+3. Use alt tagsAlt tags are texts that appear in place of a website image that fails to load on a user’s screen. ...
 [Read More]

 4 Easy Tips to Improve Google Indexing